Removing Bamboo: Why And How

 What makes removing bamboo so difficult is that it's not just about getting rid of the rapidly spreading stalks and leaves which are easily visible in your yard.
 Below the surface of the earth, as well, running bamboo growth is rapidly taking place via its underground stems -- called rhizomes -- that must be removed as well.

-You will have to deal with the rhizome system carefully whether you want to eliminate, or even just contain, bamboo growth on your property.
+You will have to deal with the rhizome system carefully whether you want to eliminate or just contain bamboo growth on your property.

 Methods Of Removing Bamboo